 TOP LOADING MACHINE INSTRUCTIONS

-Dry as usual and your towels should be as good as new!
+Dry as usual, and your towels should be as good as new!
 If they are not as clean as you would like, just repeat the process.

 FRONT LOADING MACHINE INSTRUCTIONS